duruipeng/voice-translator/README.md

     npm start
    ```

-3. Select 'w' to launch in web mode or select 'a' to launch in android mode.
+3. Select 'w' to launch in web mode or select 'a' to launch in android mode or select 'i' to launch in iOS mode.

 ## Get a fresh project